winglang/wing/rfcs/dogfood-pull-request-sla-monitor.md

 * This is an initial, quick and dirty API of
 * wing's equivilant to javascript setTimeout api
 * There are many options how the API for capability can look like
-* for Example, It might be a capability of the cloud.Function object
+* for example, It might be a capability of the cloud.Function object.
-* But I decided to focus on a designated Resource for this capability.
+* But I decided to focus on a designated Resource for this capability,
-* So we can implement this as a custom resource and not an sdk resource (to begin with) */ resource FutureCloudFunctionInvoker {
+* so we can implement this as a custom resource and not an sdk resource (to begin with) */ resource FutureCloudFunctionInvoker {
   /**